niiku/convert-encoding/README.md

 # convert-encoding.sh
 Converts the encoding/charset of all files matching a pattern inside a directory.
 Please feel free to issue improvements.
+This script runs in bash only.
+For Windows, you need cygwin or MinGW.

 # Getting convert-encoding.sh
 Simply execute the following: